alamgirqazi/alamgirqazi/README.md

 ### Hi there 👋

-- I love reading non-fiction and learning about new technologies.
+- I love reading non-fiction and learning new technologies.

-- Currently interested in learning Rust lang and web animations.
+- Currently working on fast-path data plane development using DPDK.

 - Something I've been working on in my free time [Booky.now.sh](https://booky.now.sh)